YingjianYu/Rotation-Alignment-by-one-AC/README.md

 # Rotation-Alignment-by-one-AC
-rotation alignment of a camera-IMU system using only a single affine correspondence in minimal case
+A demo for rotation alignment of a camera-IMU system using only a single affine correspondence in minimal case.